About the Canadian Coast Guard College

 - immediate feedback

-- knowledge retention
+- better knowledge retention

 Wärtsilä training engine